Fayetteville City Council rescinds pet store ordinance nearly a year after adopting it

 Animal Services staff and members of the public told the council in July that pet stores selling animals, rather than putting them up for adoption, often get them from mass breeding facilities, commonly known as "puppy mills."
 Although mass breeders can be licensed by the U.S. Department of Agriculture, they go largely unchecked, and animals are kept in deplorable conditions, the council heard.

 The Petland lawsuit has a Jan.
 17 trial date scheduled.
-Petland has argued its civil rights were violated by the city's adoption of its ordinance.
+Petland has argued its civil rights were violated by the city's adoption of the ordinance.

 The ordinance will be rewritten to say a pet store can only sell pets if the animals were acquired from a federally regulated facility and in compliance with state law.
 A retail pet store could still display adoptable shelter animals if it wants, Williams said.